microsoftgraph/microsoft-graph-docs-contrib/concepts/assignments-submissions-states-transition.md

 Use the following call for the teacher action:

 `me/assignments` or `users/id/assignments` to get the assignments belonging to a teacher.
-Then, for each of the assignments use `classses/id/assignments/id/submissions` to get the submission status (one assignment will contain n number of submissions, where n is the number of students.
+Then, for each of the assignments use `classses/id/assignments/id/submissions` to get submissions status (one assignment will contain n number of submissions, where n is the number of students.
 It can be a single student, a group of students or the entire class).

-Code sample for teacher account with [Education assignment using Microsoft Graph SDK](https://github.com/microsoft/edu-assignments-graph-sdk/blob/main/samples/csharp/MicrosoftEduGraphSamples/Workflows/AssignmentWorkflow.cs#L62)
+See the the code sample for a teacher account with [Education assignment using Microsoft Graph SDK](https://github.com/microsoft/edu-assignments-graph-sdk/blob/main/samples/csharp/MicrosoftEduGraphSamples/Workflows/AssignmentWorkflow.cs#L62).

-For Student, an assignment is actionable if the corresponding submission is in "Working", "Returned" or "Reassigned" state.
-For Teacher, an assignment is actionable if any of the submissions of that assignment are in "Submitted" state.
+For a student, an assignment is actionable if the corresponding submission is in *Working*, *Returned* or *Reassigned* state.
+For a teacher, an assignment is actionable if any of the submissions of that assignment are in *Submitted* state.

 ## State transition rules

-The following state transition rules are applicable for student and teacher:
+The following state transition rules are applicable for both student and teacher:

-* Student "turns in", and Teacher "returns" or "returns for revision".
+* A student *turns in*, and teacher *returns* or *returns for revision*.
-* Teacher returns submissions.
+* A teacher returns submissions.
-* Student can "turn in" the assignment only when the submission is in "working" or "reassigned" state.
+* A student can *turn in* the assignment only when the submission is in *working* or *reassigned* state.
-* "Return for Revision" action makes the submission state as "reassigned".
+* The *Return for Revision* action makes the submission state as *reassigned*.

 ## See also